zhixing1996/weighted-isr/README.md

 ## How to produce my own MC sample?

-> please check examples in ./example, some points that you need to focus on is listed as bellow:
+> Please check examples in ./example, some points that you need to focus on is listed as bellow:

 1. [Vacuum polarization factor]: